tariq7t/cis380-sample-crud-app/README.md

 - Python3 : https://www.python.org/downloads/
 - Django3 : https://www.djangoproject.com/download/
 - Any code editor( preferably VS Code or Sublime)
+- Make sure Git is installed in your machine.
+To verify, go to your terminal and type "git --version".
+If a version is returned, you have it installed.
+If the command is not recognized, you need to install git.
+To install git, visit https://git-scm.com/downloads

 ## Go to your terminal and clone this repo: